Information About Marylhurst Commons

 Since the closure of Marylhurst University in the fall of 2018, ownership of the land has returned to its founders, the Sisters of the Holy Names.
 This page provides information that will be updated throughout the process of determining the future of the property.

-- View the recording of the Community Meeting, July 29, 2020
+- View the recording of the first virtual Community Meeting, July 29, 2020

 - View the recording of the Lake Oswego City Council hearing, Dec.
 1, 2020